Friday, 15 July 2022

 The contract lead players, the brassy orchestrations and even the editing, with characteristic soft edge wipes, brand it Warners.
 Though it’s meant to be a crazy family comedy, it lapses into film noir - the train pulling into the deserted station at night, the door that opens to throw the shadow of a gunman, lightning striking in the fierce rain storm - mixed in with horror movie - opening the mausoleum vault, the family mansion with the secret passage and a distorted face peering from behind the painting.
 The actual smiling ghost scenes are really quite scary.

-The plot (don’t look too closely - this is a studio first half) has Wayne Morris, besieged by creditors but selected from a newspaper advert. his black side kick Willy Best placed over the pay ‘phone.
-The rich Bentley family require someone on a do anything basis and he’s chosen, even with feeble jokes about his hair cut.
+The plot (don’t look too closely - this is a studio first half) has Wayne Morris, besieged by creditors but selected from a newspaper advert. his sidekick Willy Best placed over the pay ‘phone.
+The rich Bentley family require someone on a do-anything basis and he’s chosen, even with feeble jokes about his hair cut.
 Turns out they’ll pay a thousand dollars to anyone who will announce being engaged to heir Alexis Smith, become ”The Kiss of Death Girl” now that three of her financés have been struck down.
 Wayne forges ahead.
 “You’ve heard of her?”
 “I’ve heard of a thousand dollars.”
 Sure enough a fiendish monster lurks.

 David Bruce, Brenda Marshall.